NoeMachado/NoeMachado/README.md

 - 👋 Hi, I’m @NoeMachado
-- 👀 I'm a scientist and currently starting my first apps developments.
+- 👀 I'm a tech lead engineer.
-- 🌱 I'm each day learning more and more about python and how to apply it to solve business and scientific problems.
+- 🌱 I'm each day learning more and more about how to apply programming to solve business and scientific problems.
-- 💞️ I'm looking to collaborate on Artificial Intelligence applications.
+- 💞️ I'm looking to collaborate on Artificial Intelligence and Data Science applications.
 - 📫 How to reach me: nmachado@usp.br

 <!---